-Howard M. Cohen, BA ’48, MA ’49, went to GW when Thelma Hunt was chair of the Psychology Department.
+Howard M. Cohen, BA ’48, MA ’49, went to GW when Thelma Hunt was chair of the Psychological and Brain Sciences Department.
 He was president of the NY State Psychological Association Council, president of the American Academy of Clinical Psychology, chair of the Academy of Presidents of ABPP, board of directors of ABPP and chair of the Psychology Academy of National Academies of Practice.

 Marilyn Cohen, MA ’62, worked in psychology until 1990 and then she drafted child support regulations until she retired in 2003 from the government.
 She has been volunteering at museums.